rcanpahali/look-what-i-found/README.md

 # look-what-i-found

 look-what-i-found (shortly: LWIF) is a MERN stack app.
 This app is developed with JavaScript based technologies used Mongo DB, Express JS, React JS and Node JS.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts